Break My Soul: Background and release

 In an interview with the British Vogue in June 2022, Beyoncé announced her upcoming seventh studio album Renaissance, the first part of a trilogy series, for release on July 29, and called it "her most ambitious musical project to date".
 The song title and its release date were revealed through the singer's social media bios on June 20, 2022; no further announcement was made.
 Several streaming services, including Spotify and Apple Music, immediately confirmed the news.

-"Break My Soul" was revealed to be the title of the album's first single.
+"Break My Soul" was revealed to be the title of the album's first single, via Beyoncé changing her Instagram bio to "6.
+BREAK MY SOUL midnight ET".
 Originally intended to be released at midnight Eastern Time on June 21 to coincide with the 2022 June solstice, the song was released to music streaming service Tidal and YouTube two hours prior, on June 20.
 "Break My Soul" marks Beyoncé's first single release from a solo studio album in six years.

 Robin S. told British TV morning show Good Morning Britain that she only found out that "Show Me Love" had been sampled when her son called her to tell her that she was trending on Twitter.
 She told the hosts that she was grateful and open to collaborating with Beyoncé in the future.
 The sampling also led to the singer being inundated with requests from record labels, corporations and other artists to license the song's master recordings for various purposes.
 Robin S. further praised Beyoncé for acknowledging and appreciating her music, calling it "one of the highest compliments ever".
 American singer Crystal Waters, who helped make house music mainstream in the 1990s, stated she was "ecstatic" when she heard "Break My Soul", and expressed gratitude for Beyoncé for helping shine a light on underappreciated house singers.